Ride-hailing drivers expose financial unrest before Uber IPO

 "This is basically a big giveaway to these massively successful companies, often off the backs of the workers who are fueling their success," Liss-Riordan said.

+Both Uber and Lyft say the development of autonomous vehicles will help reduce the expense the companies pay to drivers, but experts say that won't happen anytime soon.
+Uber states in its IPO filing that there will be a long period of "hybrid autonomy," where autonomous vehicles will be gradually introduced while drivers continue to serve most consumer demand.
+But it also acknowledges that this could lead to dissatisfaction as drivers watch themselves get replaced by robots.

-Uber says it believes drivers are independent contractors because they can choose whether, when and where to provide services, are free to work for competitors and provide their own vehicles.
+For now, the strategy is to preserve drivers' status as independent contractors, which Uber justifies by pointing to the fact that drivers get to choose whether, when and where to provide services, are free to work for competitors and provide their own vehicles.

 Daniel Danker, head of Uber driver products, said he could not comment on the driver classification cases, but said Uber is constantly looking for ways to address drivers needs and in some markets gives drivers vacation pay.